-Like some of the sprawling modern ghost towns in China proper, Angola’s newly built housing development Nova Cidade de Kilamba, funded by China in exchange for oil, is an untouched settlement that is sold as a socially conscious residential development, but is far too expensive and remote for the society to take advantage of it.
+Like some of the sprawling modern ghost towns in China proper, Angola’s mega-housing development Nova Cidade de Kilamba, funded by China in exchange for oil, is an untouched settlement that is sold as a socially conscious residential development, but is far too expensive and remote for locals to take advantage.

-Established in the early 2010s, Nova Cidade de Kilamba (Kilamba New City) was meant to fulfill some of Angolan president Jose Eduardo dos Santos’ campaign promise to create one million new homes in an effort to take some of the poverty and pressure off of the overcrowded slums that dominate the country’s capitol city of Luanda.
+Established in the early 2010s, Nova Cidade de Kilamba (Kilamba New City) was meant to fulfill some of Angolan president Jose Eduardo dos Santos’ campaign promises to create one million new homes in an effort to take some of the pressure off of overcrowded slums, which dominate the country’s capital city of Luanda.

-Using credit given to the country from a Chinese governmental agency, who accepted Angolan oil as repayment, over 700 eight-story apartment blocks were created, right along with schools and limited commercial space.
-Each of the blocks was painted a primary color, giving the city a strangely upbeat rainbow look.
+Using credit extended to the country from a Chinese governmental agency, which accepted Angolan oil as repayment, over 700 eight-story apartment blocks were erected, along with schools and commercial spaces.
+Each of the blocks was painted a primary color, giving the city an upbeat rainbow look.

-While the ambitious project seemed like a good idea at the time, the creators failed to account for the lack of an Angolan middle class able to afford such rentals.
-With many Angolans living off of no more than $2 a day, the apartments, which cost between $120,000 and $200,000, are simply out of reach.
-This being the case, only around 20,000 tenants have moved into the project and only one of the schools has opened, and that has to be filled by bussing kids in from other areas.
+While the ambitious project seemed like a good idea at the time, its creators failed to account for the lack of an Angolan middle class able to afford such rentals.
+With many Angolans subsisting on no more than $2 a day, the apartments, which cost between $120,000 and $200,000, are simply out of reach.
+Only a fraction of the available apartments have tenants, and only one of the schools has opened.

-Despite the troubling lack of tenants, Nova Cidade de Kilamba does seem to be receiving some support from the Angolan government who plans on opening a portion of the apartments to low income housing, estimating that the population could double or more in coming years.
-Lets hope they have better luck than China’s ghost cities.
+Despite the lack of tenants, Nova Cidade de Kilamba does continue to receive support from the Angolan government, which plans on opening a portion of the apartments for low-income housing.
+Let’s hope they have better luck than many of China’s ghost cities.